abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 You didn’t want to get on the wrong side of him because he could be very direct and blunt.

-2\.
-Would you explain the duties adult children have towards aging parents?
+Q: Would you explain the duties adult children have towards aging parents?
 And the duties of parents towards their children, as taught by the Buddha.

-The Buddha taught that one should look after one’s parents and try to care for their needs.
+A: The Buddha taught that one should look after one’s parents and try to care for their needs.
 In Asia, in general, that is very much a part of the cultural norm.
 One looks after one’s parents.
 Of course, the parents have a duty toward their children of both helping and being role models